New Thought Center of Hawai`i

 Please use the Donations link (through Paypal) to the right for donations, deposits or registrations.
 Be sure to include a note stating for what your gift of money is being given.

-Real Love and special workshops and offerings.
-Check out our EVENTS page for more details.
+For on-going events, Kona Loving Groups and special workshops and offerings Check out our EVENTS page for more details.
 And our Schedule page for future speakers.

 To receive a copy of our newsletter please sign up to your left and follow the instructions.